Causal Discovery Should Embrace the Wisdom of the Crowd: The Emerging Form of Crowd-Based Causal Learning

-\textbf{Technological Enablers.} While the idea of using human causal knowledge is longstanding, only recently have technological advances matured to the point where a decentralized, data-driven implementation of this vision is feasible at scale.
-We highlight four technological enablers that make crowd-powered causal learning timely and practical: \begin{enumerate} \item[(1)] \textbf{Crowdsourcing} platforms like Amazon Mechanical Turk \citep{paolacci2010running} and Zooniverse \citep{simpson2014zooniverse} now provide scalable access to millions of diverse contributors through structured knowledge elicitation workflows to achieve expert-level accuracy through aggregation. \item[(2)] \textbf{Aggregation} models and tools have greatly advanced in the past decades, such as Dawid-Skene \citep{tamura2024influence}, GLAD \citep{whitehill2009whose}, and HLM \citep{wulearning}.
-They contribute many ways to assess individual knowledge quality and bias, and yield consensus-level judgments critical for building reliable causal graphs from distributed sources. \item[(3)] \textbf{LLMs} like the GPT family \citep{leon2025gpt, achiam2023gpt} offer scalable knowledge amplification by simulating experts, assisting elicitation, and generating structured causal hypotheses to complement human input.
-Early studies show that LLM-assisted interviews and causal prompting can efficiently bootstrap knowledge acquisition with human oversight \citep{alaa2024large}. \item[(4)] \textbf{Human-AI collaboration tools} (e.g., in the human-computer interaction community) enables non-technical users to contribute causal insights via interactive interfaces \citep{zhong2024ai, kale2021causal}.
-Advances in knowledge engineering and hybrid intelligence systems allow humans to input, refine, and validate structured knowledge (e.g., causal pathways, diagrams, or piece-wise insights, etc.), lowering the barrier to entry for domain experts and laypersons alike \citep{kiciman2022causal}. \end{enumerate}
+\textbf{Socio-Technological Enablers.} Recent societal and technological advances have matured to the point where crowd-based causal learning is feasible at scale.
+We highlight several enablers that make crowd-based causal learning timely and practical: (1) \textbf{Crowd-based knowledge infrastructure.} Crowdsourcing platforms like Amazon Mechanical Turk \cite{paolacci2010running} and Zooniverse \cite{simpson2014zooniverse} now provide scalable participation infrastructures that recruit, motivate, and coordinate millions of diverse contributors through structured knowledge elicitation workflows.
+(2) \textbf{Cognitive and behavioral sciences.} Advances in areas such as causal cognition \cite{Sloman2005Causal, gerstenberg2024counterfactual, felin2024theory}, knowledge and expertise \cite{cooke2014modeling}, or metacognition \cite{o2024modeling, o2022measuring} have deepened our understanding of heterogeneous contributors in the crowd for causal discovery.
+(3) \textbf{Aggregation mechanisms.} These models or tools have greatly advanced in the past decades, such as Dawid-Skene \cite{tamura2024influence}, GLAD \cite{whitehill2009whose} or HLM \cite{wulearning}.
+They contribute many ways to assess individual knowledge quality and bias, and yield consensus-level judgments critical for building reliable causal graphs from distributed sources.
+(4) \textbf{LLMs} like GPT-5 \cite{leon2025gpt} offer more interactive and user-friendly interfaces for knowledge elicitation, while providing scalable knowledge amplification by simulating experts and generating structured causal hypotheses to complement human input \cite{alaa2024large}.
+(5) \textbf{Human-AI collaboration tools.} Advances in human-computer interaction (HCI), knowledge engineering and hybrid intelligence systems lower the barriers for both domain experts and laypersons to contribute causal insights via interactive interfaces \cite{zhong2024ai, kale2021causal} and validate structured knowledge (e.g., causal pathways, diagrams) \cite{kiciman2022causal}.
+(6) \textbf{Interdisciplinary Collaboration.} The growing emphasis on interdisciplinary collaboration provides a cultural foundation for causal learning systems to involve not only statisticians and machine learning researchers, but also domain experts, practitioners, social scientists, and stakeholders in the joint construction, validation and deployment of causal models.